Sync from develop, then create your branch

 Branch and Build

-git checkout -b your-feature main
+git checkout -b your-feature

-# Make your changes, then verify
+# Make your changes, then verify (from bitloops/)

-cargo check
+cargo dev-check

-cargo test-all
+cargo dev-test-fast

-cargo fmt
+cargo dev-test-merge

-cargo clippy
+cargo dev-fmt-check

 Submit a PR